Learn Mexican Spanish on Facebook

 If you’re like me, you spend too much time on Facebook.
-Fortunately, you can turn “El Feis,” as it’s known in Mexico, into a learning tool.
-Follow these Mexican Facebook pages to improve your Spanish and learn about contemporary culture in Mexico.
+Fortunately, you can turn “El Feis,” as it’s known in Mexico, into a free learning tool.
+Follow these Mexican Spanish Facebook pages to improve your language skills while keeping up with contemporary culture in Mexico.

 1. El Deforma